Why the Old Stone Age Still Matters

 The deep past continues to be relevant in today's world.
 It is pertinent to remember the human story common to us all, much evidence for which remains buried or submerged in those 'lost landscapes'

-Dr Jonathan Last is an archaeologist specialising in prehistory.
-He has worked in various roles for English Heritage and Historic England since 2001.
-He is currently Landscape Strategy Manager in the Historic Places Investigation team.
+- Jonathan is a prehistorian and landscape archaeologist who has worked in various roles for Historic England (formerly English Heritage) since 2001.
+He is currently Landscape Strategy Adviser in the Archaeological Investigation team.

 Lost Landscapes of Palaeolithic Britain by Mark White and colleagues is available as a free download from the Oxford Archaeology website